IN THIS ARTICLE

 Data analytics projects showcase the analytics process, from finding data sources to cleaning and processing data.
-If you’re searching for your first data analysis job, projects allow you to gain experience using different data analytics tools and techniques.
-The best projects answer unexpected questions and explore relationships that aren’t immediately intuitive.
-In this post, we’ll tell you how to create data analytics projects that make you immediately hirable.
+If you’re searching for your first data analysis job, data analytics projects allow you to gain experience using different data analytics tools and techniques.
+Having a rich data analytics portfolio will also impress hiring managers, especially if you haven’t worked as a data analyst before.
+The best data analytics projects answer unexpected questions and explore relationships that aren’t immediately intuitive.
+Whether you’re pursuing a data visualization project or completing a more advanced data analytics project of your own, your next data analytics project will bring you one step closer to your goals.
+In this post, we’ll tell you how to create data analytics projects that will help you land your first data analyst job.
+We’ll share amazing data analytics project ideas that can form part of your data analytics portfolio!

 What’s the Point of a Data Analysis Project?